Algonquin Park Sights: Highlights and Insider Tips

 We weren't lucky enough to see them in the wild, but the doe moose with cub in the visitor center gives a good impression.

-Wildlife in Algonquin Park
+Realistically plan for wildlife in Algonquin Park

 Autumn forest in Algonquin Park